honestworker/ebay_scrapping/README.md

 # ebay-scrapping
-This project is for scrapping from ebay.
+This project is CodeIgniter Project for scrapping from ebay.